robertourbina/portfolio-roberto-urbina-m/baq-examples/baq-late-jobs-report.md

 These filters remove jobs that are not active, jobs that are already closed, and jobs that are not yet late.

+You can also sum some days to Today, if you want to know, which ones will be delayed next week.

 ## Sample Result

 | Job Number | Part Number | Description | Production Qty | Due Date | Operation | Estimated Hours | Actual Hours | Days Late |